eekcoopuw/jobmon/docsource/quickstart.rst

     CLI commands.
 For example: ``jobmon task_status -t 1234 7652 -s done -n``

 Possible states: PENDING, RUNNING, DONE, FATAL

+Jobmon Self-Service Commands
+****************************

+Jobmon 2.1.0 will introduce a suite of additional commands to not only visualize job statuses from the database, but to allow the users to modify the states of their workflows.
+These self-service commands can be invoked from the command line in the same way as the status commands.

+There are two supported:

+**rate_limit**
+    Entering ``jobmon rate_limit`` will allow the user to change the maximum running job instances allowed in his or her workflow.
+When a workflow is instantiated, the user can specify a maximum limit to the number of concurrent jobs in case a very wide workflow threatens to resource-throttle the cluster.
+While running, the user can use this command to change the maximum allowed concurrency as needed if cluster busyness starts to wax or wane.

+    As an example, if we plan on running 100,000 jobs at once and don't specify a default, Jobmon will ensure only 10,000 jobs at once will be queued and run.
+If the cluster is particularly free, the user can use ``jobmon rate_limit -w <workflow_id> -n 100000`` to run all 100,000 jobs simultaneously without interrupting the current workflow execution.
+If cluster usage starts to pick back up and we need to make space for others, we can use ``jobmon rate_limit -w <workflow_id> -n 100`` to ensure that only 100 jobs at once will be queued and that we can make space for others.

 Restart Tasks and Resume Workflows